fabric8io/sandbox-fabric8-devops/openstack/ansible/playbooks/Readme.md

 You can edit the [environment](setenv.sh) file to specify which versions of fabric8 to use and where they should be installed on the machine.

 You can run the playbooks with the [run script](run.sh) provided.
 You'll want to use your private keys (see the [run.sh](run.sh) file as well as the [files for fabric8-ensemble](provision/roles/fabric8-ensemble/files/).
 You'll want to use the files you specify in [setenv.sh](setenv.sh) as well as your private key.

+For example, to run the provision playbook, update your private key in the run.sh script, and run like this:

+    user@machine$ ./run.sh provision